peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.Message RemoveHeader(
         string name);

 Removes all instances of the given header field from this message.
 If this is a multipart message, the header field is not removed from its body part headers.
+A basic case-insensitive comparison is used.
+(Two strings are equal in such a comparison, if they match after converting the basic upper-case letters A to Z (U + 0041 to U + 005A) in both strings to lower case.).

 <b>Parameters:</b>